satyajitroy0608/Hyperparameter-Optimization-for-XGBoost/README.md

 # Hyperparameter-Optimization-for-XGBoost
 Bank Customer Exit Prediction using XGBoost

-Hyperparameter Optimization is done using RandomizedSearchCV
+Hyperparameter Optimization of XGBoost algorithm is done using RandomizedSearchCV